Abhinav0710/Abhinav0710/README.md

 ## 🙋‍♂️ About Me

-- I am pursuing my Bachelor's Degree in Computer Science and Engineering from Birla Institute of Technology,Mesra.
+- I have my Bachelor's Degree in Computer Science and Engineering from Birla Institute of Technology,Mesra.

--  I am currently learning **Full-Stack Web Development.**
+-  I am currently a Backend developer open to work.**
 -  How to reach me **abhinavdlw95@gmail.com**

-- I am still trying to get better in Data Structure and Algorithm.
+- I am still trying to get better in LLD and HLDs.

 - My profiles on various Coding Platforms:
   - [Codechef](https://www.codechef.com/users/abhinav0710)